 Questions regarding immunization can be directed to the school nurse.

-PART II
+Requirements will be posted to school website.

-POLICIES & PROCEDURES CONCERNING TRAFFIC & TRANSPORTATION
+PART II POLICIES & PROCEDURES CONCERNING TRAFFIC & TRANSPORTATION

 ARRIVAL & DISMISSAL TRAFFIC

 Students are not to enter the building until 7:55 A.M.
 The school will not be responsible for supervision of students before 7:55 A.M. or after 3:05 P.M. each day.
 Students who walk to school or are dropped off before 7:55 A.M. should stay outside and avoid blocking the entrance doors to the building.
 During inclement weather, these students will be allowed inside the building but will be expected to stay near the entryways without blocking doorways or stairways.